Andrej123456789/uno/README.md

 # uno++
-Simple game inspired by Uno in terminal with some extra features and networking in mind
+Simple game inspired by Uno in terminal with some extra features and networking in mind.

-Written using C programming language mainly
+Written using C programming language and uses around 230 kilobytes of RAM.

-Uses around 230 kilobytes of RAM (it depends how long you play)
+*Repo is called `uno` because `++` couldn't fit in repo name.*

-*Repo is called `uno` because `++` couldn't fit in repo name*
+**The name UNO is a registered trademark of its respective owner.
+All rights to the name, logo, and related branding are fully reserved and protected under applicable trademark laws.**

 [v1.0.0](https://github.com/Andrej123456789/uno/releases/tag/v1.0.0)